 Recommended for freshmen and sophomores.
-This course introduces young writers to the core components of good essay writing: grammar, mechanics, critical reasoning, organization, and an understanding of the different types of writing and how they are used in different subject areas.
-The course focuses on the different types of expository writing, and culminates in an in-depth research project.
-Students will also practice the skills necessary for success on the language and writing portions of the SAT.
+This course introduces young writers to the core components of good essay writing: grammar, mechanics, critical reasoning, organization, and an understanding of the different types of writing and how they are used in different subject areas The course focuses not he expository writing and culminates in an in-depth research project.
+Students will also practice the skills necessary for success on the language and writing portions of the SAT, ACT, and TSI.
 This course is a pre-AP level course.
-Writing I will be available at both CCPA on Mondays and REACH on Wednesdays.
 Register online .

-Writing About Literature is open to all high school students without a prerequisite; however, it is an ideal follow-up to Writing I. The focus is on the close reading of poetry, fiction, drama, and creative non-fiction in a historical context.
-Students delve into representative works of literature to determine structure, style, and theme, as well as how these reflect the beliefs and theories of the works time and how the work relates to our time.
+Writing About Literature is open to all high school students without a prerequisite; however, it ideally follows Writing I. The focus is on the close reading of poetry, fiction, drama, and creative non-fiction in a historical context.
+Students delve into representative works of literature to determine structure, style, and theme, as well as how these reflect the beliefs and theories of the works’ time and how the work relates to our time.
 The students then respond to these essays in multiple ways, including the writing of reflective, analytical, and critical essays.
-This course will be taught by Joanna Rempel-Knighten at CCPA and by Jill Anderson at REACH.
 Register online .

-EWCB offers an independent study research intensive for high school seniors who have completed Writing II.
+EWCB offers an independent study research intensive for high school seniors who’ve completed Writing II.
 This course can be treated as a one or two semester course.
 Students will choose a topic to study in depth using college-level resources and construct a 20+ page argumentative thesis.
-Participating students will meet monthly to cover general topics related to research and writing, along with regular one-on-one sessions.
+Participating students will meet monthly to cover general topics related to research and writing along with regular one-on-one sessions.
+Time and date TBD.
 If interested, contact Jill Anderson.
-Register online .